ParadigmZero/webpage-word-counter/README.md

 A simple API that counts the visible words on a web page (i.e. what the user sees).

-Simply perform a HTTP GET request, passing in a query parameter named `page` with the url to the page ( see Testing section ).
+Simply perform a HTTP GET request, passing in a query parameter named `page` with the url to the page.
+See [testing](#testing).

 # Running